apache/arrow-site/powered_by.md

   over the Apache Arrow Flight protocol and defines a unified Streaming DataFrame (SDF) model, which acts as a high-performance abstraction for accessing and processing both structured and unstructured data.
+* **[Daft][61]:** A high-performance data engine for AI and multimodal workloads, built to process images, audio, video, and structured data at scale.
+Daft uses Apache Arrow as its in-memory columnar format with a vectorized execution engine written in Rust.
+It reads and writes Parquet files via Arrow, uses Arrow Flight for distributed shuffle, and supports Python interop through the Arrow PyCapsule interface.
 * **[Dask][15]:** Python library for parallel and distributed execution of dynamic task graphs.
 Dask supports using pyarrow for accessing Parquet files